Future Earth Regional Networks

-There are currently three Regional Centres for Future Earth: In Asia, Europe and the Middle East and North Africa (MENA).
+There are currently two Regional Centres for Future Earth: In Asia, Middle East and North Africa (MENA).
 One Regional Office has been established in South Asia and a second is in development in South Africa.
 The Inter-American Institute for Global Change Research in Montevideo, Uruguay, is a strategic partner in Latin America.

 Future Earth’s Regional Centres and Offices play a number of roles in attaining Future Earth’s vision.
 These roles vary from one region to the other and may include:

 - Connecting researchers and societal partners, such as leaders in policy, business and civil society, to each other and to Future Earth.

 - Coordinating and organising workshops, training programmes and conferences on sustainability research.

 - Launching national and regional-level research initiatives.

 - Connecting regional researchers and societal partners to funding opportunities.

 - Supporting Global Research Projects active in their region.

 - Supporting the establishment and running of National Networks for Future Earth.
 Learn more about National Networks here.

 Host: Divecha Centre for Climate Change, Bengaluru, India